nipy/nibabel/doc/source/installation.rst

 Install from source
 ===================

-If no installer or package is provided for your platfom, you can install NiBabel from source.
+If no installer or package is provided for your platform, you can install NiBabel from source.

 Requirements